Dense buildings and green parks

 In Arenastaden, the city developers have studied the flow of existing and future visitors and conducted wind surveys.
 Everything has been done to place trade, restaurants and the range of services in the best possible location.

 Public transport and cycling

 The city distict has the best transport-link location in northern Stockholm.
 Passengers using the commuter train service will arrive at Stockholm Central Station in seven minutes.
 In the other direction, the train goes to both Arlanda and Uppsala.
 In addition, the light railway and some ten bus lines stop at Arenastaden.
-When the City Line is completed, trains to the city will have their own tracks, which means more frequent and rapid traffic; four minutes to Odenplan and six minutes to the City.
+With the City Line it takes four minutes to Odenplan and six minutes to the City.
 The area will also have its own underground station by 2024.